tessamcdonnel/STAT-217-R-Course/chapter3.md

 `barplot(table(dataset$categ_var))`

 *** =instructions
-- Create a barplot of the categorical variable `smoke100` from the `cdc` dataset
+- Create a barplot of the categorical variable `smoke100` from the `cdc` data set.
 - Click the 'Submit Answer' Button and take a look at the R output in the console.
 *** =hint